 Advil provides pain relief by reducing the hormones that cause inflammation and pain in your body.
 It targets the area of discomfort when it senses that hormone-like compounds called prostaglandins are released.
 Your nerve endings then transmit a message within your body's nervous system, telling your brain where the pain is coming from.
 Advil prevents these injured cells from releasing more prostaglandin, reducing the discomfort you're experiencing.

-Can You Give a Dog Advil?
+What Can You Give a Dog for Pain Relief Over the Counter?

-The most common symptom of a dog taking too much Advil is toxic effects on the gastrointestinal tract, kidneys, or liver.
-This can happen in as little as 12 hours, leading to bleeding stomach ulcers, kidney failure, and even death.
+The most common symptoms include toxic effects on the gastrointestinal tract, kidneys, or liver.
+This can happen in as little as 12 hours, leading to bleeding stomach ulcers, kidney disease, and even death.
+Here are early signs that your dog has ingested Advil:

-• Lethargy
+- Lethargy

-• Refusing to eat
+- Refusing to eat

-• Vomiting
+- Vomiting

-• Abdominal pain
+- Abdominal pain

-• Black, tarry stool
+- Black, tarry stool

-• More frequent urination
+- More frequent urination

-• Appearing dehydrated
+- Appearing dehydrated

 What Should I Do if My Dog Eats Advil?

-If you suspect that your dog has ingested Advil or other pain medication, contact a veterinarian immediately before the symptoms become serious and your dog experiences organ failure or worse.
+If you suspect that your dog has ingested Advil or other medications, contact a veterinarian immediately before the symptoms become serious and your dog experiences organ failure or worse.
 Vets will diagnose ibuprofen toxicity based on a physical exam and blood tests.
 Your dog's blood tests may reveal anemia due to bleeding ulcers or kidney damage.

 How to Avoid Advil Overdose in Dogs

 The best way to keep your dog safe from Advil is to not give your dog Advil or other human medications unless directed by your veterinarian.
 Keep Advil in hard-to-reach spots, like a locked cabinet or drawer.
 Never leave medication lying around in your home, especially if you have a pet or child that easily gets into things.
-Even a bottle sitting on your counter could result in a life-threatening overdose if left unattended.

 Always keep Advil and other human medications inside the bottle they came in, making sure the cap is tightly on.
 These child-proof caps will ensure that the pills won't spill out on the floor if the bottle is knocked over.
 But remember that your dog may be able to bite open the bottle, hence why you should store it away at all times.